 WE CANNOT ABANDON THESE FAMILIES WHEN THEY NEED US MOST.

-THIS END OF FINANCIAL YEAR, PLEASE, CAN YOU HELP US CONTINUE TO REACH OUT TO PEOPLE LIKE THIS?
+PLEASE, CAN YOU HELP US CONTINUE TO REACH OUT TO PEOPLE LIKE THIS?
 IF YOU ARE ABLE TO SPARE SOMETHING FOR THOSE IN DESPERATE NEED, PLEASE DONATE TODAY.
 THE VERY SURVIVAL OF THESE FAMILIES COULD DEPEND ON IT.

 I would like to give: